LonghiTW/StreetViewAddOn/README.md

 3. ~~The building and camera must be on the same height plane, so the closer the camera is to the building, the more accurate the estimate will typically be.~~
 4. ~~Street View must be captured by a Street View car with a camera height of 2.5 m, not a Street View Trekker.~~
 > Now you can deal with these situations mentioned in 3 and 4 by adding modifier.
+5. The Coordinates of the camera are not necessarily correct, especially images taken by Street View Trekker.
+The Yaw and pitch may also have a bit distortion.

 ![Height Estimation.png](https://github.com/LonghiTW/HeightEstimationForGMaps/blob/main/Height%20Estimation.png)
 > Materials from [いらすとや](https://www.irasutoya.com/)